ColinLu50/colinlu50.github.io/_publications/2024/2024-pub-SICO.md

 #  Photo by Pineapple Supply Co. on Unsplash.
 Please put a tldr (too-long-didnt-read, 1~2 sentences) of your publication here.
 It is not recommended to put the actual abstract here because it is usually too long to fit in. $\LaTeX$ is supported. $a=b+c$.
 cover: /assets/images/covers/sico.jpg
 authors:
+  - Ning Lu
+  - Shengcai Liu
-  - Your Name
+  - Rui He
-  - James Wang
+  - Qi Wang
-  - Some Other Name
+  - Yew-Soon Ong
-  - John Doe
+  - Ke Tang
 links:
   Code: https://github.com/ColinLu50/Evade-GPT-Detector
   Paper: https://arxiv.org/pdf/2305.10847